How to Submit a Proposal

 At least one chair must be a member of ASPET.
 Only members can log in to the portal to complete the proposal form.
 They will be able to print and save PDF copies of the draft and final proposal so it can be shared with the other chair.

-- In the Member Login Box (on left side of your screen), log in using your member login username and password.
-For assistance with your login credentials, contact us at email@example.com or call 301-634-7060.
+- If you are not already logged in, you will be prompted to login using your ASPET Member Username and Password.
+For assistance with your login credentials, contact us at firstname.lastname@example.org or call 301-634-7060.

-- You are now in our new Portal!
+- You are now in the submission portal.
 Click on “Symposium Proposals” and follow instructions from here to access the Symposium Proposal form.

 - Since this starts with your login as a member, be sure your membership dues are current.